SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/keeping-up-to-date-with-swift-packages.md

 How do you keep up with new releases of the packages you use?
 How do you discover new packages?
 It’s a tough challenge to keep up to date with everything that the community releases, so we have some announcements today that can help you stay informed!

+Before I get started with the announcements, I want to credit [James Sherlouk](https://twitter.com/JamesSherlouk) for his invaluable contributions to building the Twitter updates feature.
+He was instrumental in getting this feature up and running and has been making other improvements in several areas of the site since we launched.
+Thank you, James!

 ### Updates via Twitter

 You may already be following the [@SwiftPackages](https://twitter.com/SwiftPackages) account where we tweet occasional updates about the project.
 But as of yesterday, we’re also tweeting on the [@PackageFirehose](https://packagefirehose) account.
 As you might guess by the name, this is a high volume account that posts *every time* there’s a new package added to the index, and *every time* there’s a new release of a package that we track.
 It’s around 20 tweets a day, if that counts as high volume!